MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 The button is a shortcut to the add-in offering in the Office add-in store.
 The button itself doesn't provide access to the store.
 If the user does not have access to the store, the button won't work.

+>[!NOTE]
-The rollout of the Power BI add-in for PowerPoint depends on the update cadence of your organization's Microsoft 365 subscription.
+> The rollout of the Power BI add-in for PowerPoint depends on the update cadence of your organization's Microsoft 365 subscription.
 Hence the add-in may not immediately be available in your organization.
 To ensure availability of the add-in, use the latest version of Microsoft 365.

 ## Next Steps